 reintegration

-Riding the roller coaster of culture shock, a student actually follows a natural pattern of hitting peaks and valleys.
+Riding the roller coaster of culture shock, a student follows a natural pattern of hitting peaks and valleys.
 The high points of excitement and interest are succeeded by lower points of depression, disorientation, or frustration.
 Each student will experience these ups and downs in different degrees of intensity and for different lengths of time.
 The process is necessary in order to make the transition from one culture to another; it helps a student or traveler to balance out and adjust.

 Stages 1 through 5: Exposure to a new culture

 Prior to going abroad, students may be excited about new adventures to come.
 A student arrives in Peru and perhaps begins to develop increasing independence as he/she starts to experience Peruvian culture or another country's culture.
 At first, a student's expectations may be too high.
 He or she may see things almost as a tourist would during the first few weeks in Peru.
 A student may be heavily comparing and contrasting his/her home culture with the culture abroad.
 It is common for students to focus on what they see as weaknesses in foreign cultures.
 Students tend to point out what a foreign culture lacks; this often leads to feelings of frustration over what is "missing" or what can't be obtained in Peru in the same ways it can be at home.
 Students may be challenged on a regular basis by different ways of living in Peru (banking, eating, relationships, etc.).
-Negative feelings and frustrations may reach a level where you begin to recognize you are going through "culture shock".
+Negative feelings and frustrations may reach a level where you begin to recognize you are going through "culture shock."

 Stage 6: Acceptance of a new culture